jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 - **onAdaptableReady: ({ adaptableApi: AdaptableApi, vendorGrid: GridOptions })**

-  An event that fires as soon as AdapTable is ready - the callback function is called with an object with `{adaptableApi, vendorGrid}` which provides access to 2 important objects:
+  An event that fires as soon as AdapTable is ready - the callback function is called with an object with `{adaptableApi, vendorGrid}`.

+  This provides access to 2 important objects:

   1. The *AdaptableApi* object.
 The api contains hundreds of methods providing full, safe, runtime access to all the functionality in AdapTable.
 (See [Developer Documentation](https://api.adaptabletools.com/interfaces/_src_api_adaptableapi_.adaptableapi.html) for more details.)

   2. The underlying VendorGrid instance being used - in this case GridOptions.
 This is because AdapTable enriches the 'gridOptions' it receives with modules and other properties, so if you want access to the underlying grid then you should use this object.

-- **render|children: ({ grid, adaptable}) => ReactNode**

-  Can specify a custom render function that is called with the rendered grid and adaptable, and can be used to change the layout of the component, and render additional elements or change adaptable/grid order

-- **modules**

-  Any ag-Grid Enterprise modules that you wish to include (see above)

 ## Styling and Theming